stars-still.png

 What the research says:

 Researchers have referred to sleep as the most important component of athletic recovery.
-Your body and brain repair themselves during sleep and sleep deprivation is known to increase stress hormones like cortisol, decrease glycogen regeneration, and slow muscle repair, to name a few detrimental effects.
-According to this research, elite athletes need more sleep than others.
+Your body and brain repair themselves during sleep and sleep deprivation is known to increase stress hormones like cortisol, decrease glycogen regeneration, and slow muscle repair, to name a few detrimental effects that can inhibit performance.
+In fact, a 2025 systematic review published in Frontiers in Physiology found that sleep deprivation significantly reduces performance factors such as explosive power, maximum power, speed performance, and motor control, and increases rate of perceived exertion.
+Research suggests that elite athletes need more sleep than others.

 WHICH ATHLETES TIE SLEEP TO PERFORMANCE?: